-"Fire season" is upon us earlier than ever this year.
-Unfortunately, the long-term weather outlook does not give hope of any more significant rain this year.
+"Fire season" is upon us with a vengeance.
+Unfortunately, the long-term weather outlook does not give us much hope of relief any time soon.
 It is imperative for everyone in our community to do what they can to prepare for the possibility of vegetation fires and extended power outages.
 Here are some suggestions:

 - Prepare your home to be as fire-resistant as possible.
 Please see Sonoma County's "Hardening for Resilience" information.